MileHacker Logo

 • Download offline maps

-• Canada Post offices can be found in most towns
+• Canada Post offices available in most towns

 Language and Translation

 Quebec's official language is French.
 English is often understood in tourist areas, especially by younger generations.
-Basic French phrases earn appreciation, communicating being respectful of the local culture.
+Basic French phrases earn appreciation, communicating respect for local culture.
 Locals often respond positively to attempts at their language.

 Translation Aids